wexpertsystems/seguro/PROPOSAL.md

 For events which require greater than 127 fragments to be stored, the overflow toggle bit is set to 1 and the low 7 bits are used to encode the fragment header byte-width instead of the `fragment id`.
-If those 7 bits encode a value of _x_ bytes, the following _x_ bytes in the fragment header will contain the `fragment id`.
+If those 7 bits encode a value of _x_ bytes, the following _x-1_ bytes in the fragment header will contain the `fragment id`.
 Note that, no matter the value of the overflow toggle bit, the byte-width and length buckets _always_ have the same byte-widths.
 Thus, the total byte-width of any fragment header is _2x+2_, where _x_ is 1 when the